Public Pathology Database

-PALGA’s infrastructure consists of 46 local databases in the various individual laboratories, one national database for patient care, and one national database for scientific research and quality of care.
-Using a computerized procedure, the laboratories submit their pathology results to the two national databases each day, which keeps these databases always up to date.
+The PALGA infrastructure consists of a decentralized databank in all pathological laboratories in the Netherlands, one national database for patient care and one national database for scientific research.
+All laboratories send their pathology reports to the two national databases either daily or weekly, which means the national databases are always up to date.

 PALGA’s Public Pathology Database contains data from the scientific research database.
 It is intended as a guide to the use of PALGA’s national database for your research.
 Before you decide whether you want to (or can) submit a national request, it is sometimes useful to first check what type of material – and how much of it – is being held in the Netherlands.
 You can use PALGA's Public Pathology Database to quickly and easily get an impression of whether PALGA's database is a suitable source for your research question.
 The data in the database are completely anonymous, and can not be traced to individual patients.